justtrackio/gosoline/docs/tour/02_stream_well_formed_messages_and_the_consumer_framework/index.md

 ```

 Not much interesting stuff is happening here.
-We define a consumer matching the name we initially gave it in our `main` method.
+We define a consumer called `default` (the name given to it by `application.RunConsumer`).
 We name the input of the consumer and give it a definition.
 We also define the `runner_count` for the consumer.
 Each runner is a go routine which is calling `GetModel` and `Consume`, so if you declare a `runner_cout` of 5, up to 5 runners can call `Consume` at the same time (so it better be thread safe).
 Having only a single runner therefore is the simplest configuration, but it might make it easier to decide how many instances of your service you need to run.

+This concludes the overview of producers and consumers.
+[Next](../03_stream_message_attributes_subscribers_and_the_producer_daemon/index.md) time we will look at another abstraction on top of producers as well as a specialized kind of consumer - the subscriber.